4L13NH4CK3R/Hacking-with-WPScan/README.md

 website can in no way be brought back to the owner (CryptoH4ck3r).
 In other words.
 *You fuck up booboo, CryptoH4ck3r can not be blamed for it!*

+## Please Note
+The tool "WPScan" will **NOT** work against websites being hosted on WordPress.
+It can only work on those who are self-hosting their own WordPress websites.
+In this setup, we will also be utilizing BurpSuite and Hydra for assistance in bruteforcing usernames.
+I hope you enjoy learning!

 ## Contact & Support
 *I am here to help!*
 If you have found this tutorial a bit hard, or you are confused on something, do do fear I is here!